hsnkh12/node-backend-for-test/README.md

-Test your node backend on a server
+# Test your node backend on a server

-docker build -t node-dock-kub-backend . docker run -p 80:80 -it node-dock-kub-backend docker
+docker build -t node-backend-for-test . docker run -p 80:80 -it node-backend-for-test